-The inter-governmental Financial Action Task Force (FATF) has released a guidance document to help with management and design of effective measures for managing Anti-Money Laundering and Countering Funding of Terrorism (AML/CFT) risks.
+The inter-governmental Financial Action Task Force (FATF) has released a guidance document, Risk-based Approach for Legal Professionals, to help with management and design of effective measures for managing Anti-Money Laundering and Countering Funding of Terrorism (AML/CFT) risks.

 The guidance highlights the need for a sound assessment of the AML/CFT risks that legal professionals face so that the policies, procedures and initial and ongoing client due diligence (CDD) measures can mitigate these risks.